Top Money Scam: Card Cracking

 2. "Free Money for Account Info!"

-This offer of 'free money' lures people into providing account information such as a debit card number and PIN, online banking username and password, or other account passwords and information such as member number, account password, account number, and routing number.
+This offer of 'free money' tricks people into providing account information such as a debit card number and PIN, online banking username and password, or other account passwords and information such as member number, account password, account number, and routing number.

 3. Fake Check Deposit